lee-joanne/battleship/README.md

 - Unresolved Bugs:

     - The main unresolved bug in this game is trying to split the run.py Python file into multiple files instead of having it as one large file.
 Ideally, I would like to have one run.py file as the main file, and one boardclass.py file to hold the GameBoard class.
 I tried to split my run.py file into multiple files but I was running into lots of import issues because I have lots of variables and lots of functions that are scattered across the run.py file, it was a very difficult puzzle to be able to have my imports non-circular.
-I was running into many error messages (ImportError: cannot import name, circular import, etc) and I tried to create multiple files for the import to look like: introduction.py -> boardclass.py -> run.py.
+I was running into many error messages (ImportError: cannot import name, ImportError: cannot import name 'GameBoard' from partially initialized module 'boardclass' (most likely due to a circular import), etc) and I tried to create multiple files for the import to look like: introduction.py -> boardclass.py -> run.py.
 However, it was much too difficult because one file was dependent on variables and functions from both files and the run.py file would have to be last, but introduction.py file and boardclass.py file needed variables from the run.py file so I have decided to leave all my code in the run.py file.
 However, moving forward, I will definitely create multiple files from the beginning to avoid this issue because I understand that having multiple Python files is best practice for being a good developer.

 ## Deployment